Lcrypto/BNN-PYNQ-ZYBO/README.md

 # BNN-PYNQ forked repo for Zybo-Z7

 This is an extended version of BNN-PYNQ that includes an extra network topology targetted specially for the Zybo-Z7-10:
 The topology, named SFC is described in the <a href="https://arxiv.org/abs/1612.07119" target="_blank"> FINN Paper </a>.
+The provided implementation has the following characteristics:

 - 1 bit weight and 1 bit activation (W1A1) for SFC